-The Commission has stated that employers should not ask for a broad sweeping medical information relating to the employee, for example diagnostic information.
+The Commission has stated that employers should not ask for broad sweeping medical information relating to the employee, for example, diagnostic information.
 The Commission has limited the collection of information to the following:

 If your employer is requesting for additional information, the Commission has stated that it must be “the least intrusive of the person’s privacy while still giving the organization enough information to make an informed decision about the accommodation.”
 The bottom line, the Commission has stated that your employer does not have a right to know your confidential medical information unless it is in relation to the accommodations you are requesting to perform the essential duties of your job.

 The purpose is to ensure that appropriate accommodations can be made while respecting the individual’s privacy and dignity.

 Employer’s should keep in mind that the duty to accommodate an individual is to the point of “undue hardship”.
 The Ontario Human Rights Code reviews three considerations to determine if the accommodation will provide the employer hardship:

 - Outside Sources of Funding (if any); and

 Employers should be flexible in their accommodation process and ensure to request only information that is required to make appropriate decisions in relation to your employee’s requests.